StephFromAustin/Liri-Node-App/README.md

 # Liri-Node-App

+## **OVERVIEW**:
-## **OVERVIEW**: LIRI (Language Interpretation and Recognition Interface) is an app used in Terminal (mac) or Console Window (Windows) that allows you to set parameters and responds with data requested.
+LIRI (Language Interpretation and Recognition Interface) is an app used in Terminal (Mac) or Console Window (Windows) that allows you to set parameters and responds with data requested.

 ## **TECHNOLOGIES USED**:
 *JavaScript